metio/terraform-provider-k8s/docs/data-sources/hive_openshift_io_machine_pool_v1_manifest.md

 Optional:

 - `network_project_id` (String) NetworkProjectID specifies which project the network and subnets exist in when they are not in the main ProjectID.
+- `on_host_maintenance` (String) OnHostMaintenance determines the behavior when a maintenance event occurs that might cause the instance to reboot.
+This is required to be set to 'Terminate' if you want to provision machine with attached GPUs.
+Otherwise, allowed values are 'Migrate' and 'Terminate'.
+If omitted, the platform chooses a default, which is subject to change over time, currently that default is 'Migrate'.
 - `os_disk` (Attributes) OSDisk defines the storage for instances. (see [below for nested schema](#nestedatt--spec--platform--gcp--os_disk))
 - `secure_boot` (String) SecureBoot Defines whether the instance should have secure boot enabled.
 Verifies the digital signature of all boot components, and halts the boot process if signature verification fails.
 If omitted, the platform chooses a default, which is subject to change over time.
 Currently that default is 'Disabled'.
 - `zones` (List of String) Zones is list of availability zones that can be used.